cesmix-mit/Atomistic.jl/docs/src/extension.md

 reference_temperature(result::MolecularDynamicsResult)::Union{Unitful.Temperature,Missing}
 ```

-This function should return a unit-anotated temperature that describes the thermostat used in the simulation.
+This function should return a unit-anotated temperature that describes the temperature maintained by the thermostat used in the simulation.
 If there is no reference temperature for the particular simulation, the function should return missing, which is the default implementation.

 ## Time-Series Measureable Quantities

-There are 5 functions in the `MolecularDynamicsResult` API which return measured quantities from a particular timestep.
+There are 5 functions in the `MolecularDynamicsResult` API which return measured quantities at a particular timestep.

 ```julia
 get_system(result::MolecularDynamicsResult, t::Integer = 0)::AbstractSystem
 ```

-This function should return an [AtomsBase.jl](https://github.com/JuliaMolSim/AtomsBase.jl) `AbstractSystem` which describes the system at a particular timestep in the simulation.
+This function should return an [AtomsBase.jl](https://github.com/JuliaMolSim/AtomsBase.jl) `AbstractSystem` which captures the system at a particular timestep in the simulation.
 An implementer should take special care that any unit transformations in this stage are done appropriately.

 ```julia
 temperature(result::MolecularDynamicsResult, t::Integer = 0)::Unitful.Temperature